GummySearch Alternatives (2026): 9 Replacements Compared

 What is the best free GummySearch alternative?

-F5Bot has the longest-running free plan for basic Reddit keyword monitoring — email alerts when your keywords appear on Reddit, Hacker News, or Lobste.rs, no UI, for $0 up to 200 keywords (it now also sells paid tiers with an API and webhooks).
+F5Bot still has the only permanent free plan, but it shrank in mid-2026 to 5 keywords with 20 alerts/day and ~2-hour delivery.
 For a more capable option with an actual API, Prowlo offers a free 14-day trial with MCP for Claude and Cursor and Reddit + X coverage, then one flat plan at $19/mo.

 Why did GummySearch shut down?